 - Fostering an appreciation for and building a natural connection between the arts and learning.

-In addition, CLC is committed to the mission of the University of Houston, the UH Division of Student Affairs and Student Life.
-We value and support:
+In addition, CLC is committed to the mission of the University of Houston, the UH Division of Student Affairs and Enrollment Services, and Student Life.
+We value and support the Division’s Strategic Initiatives:

 The early years in a child's life set the tone for future learning.
 Our goal at the UHCLC is to stay current with research in child development so that we are able to build a foundation for each child that lasts a lifetime.
 Our curriculum is designed with specific objectives for each age level and child; however, the following curriculum goals are incorporated into every classroom: